claranet/php/README.md

 per container.
 Normally you shouldn't be required to change the fpm configuration at all - if your container needs to handle more requests, launch another one and balance the traffic.substitute

+If you still need to extend the php-fpm config there are 2 options:

+1) Adjust the environment variables for the default pool e.g. `FPM_PM_MAX_CHILDREN`.

-If you still need to extend the php-fpm config - the `start > phpfpm` subsection is prepared to launch different fpm pools.
+2) The `start > phpfpm` subsection is prepared to launch different fpm pools.
 To launch e.g. a pool named `wordpress`, after you added the pools config to the container:
 `/entrypoint.sh start phpfpm wordpress`